Janphan/MapMyMove/README.md

 **Sign Up / Log In:** Create an account or log in to access the app’s features.

 **Track Movements:** Start tracking your movements in the "Start" section.

 **View Calendar:** Review past movements and plan upcoming ones using the Calendar.

-**Customize Settings:** Modify app preferences in the Settings section.
+**Customize Settings:** Modify app preferences in the Settings section, include:
+- Dark Theme/ Light Theme
+- Change Password
+- Logout
+- Edit profile